Applications due May 10, 2021

 - Participate in the Board’s periodic assessment of its own performance and recommend improvement in such areas as composition, organization, tenure, retention, and responsibilities.

-Interested candidates should complete an application no later than April 29, 2021.
+Interested candidates should complete an application no later than May 10, 2021.
 (We have included the questions below for reference, but please submit using the online form.)
-We intend to review applications by the end of April, hold interviews in mid-May, and extend invitations to new members by June 1st.
+We intend to hold interviews in mid-May, and extend invitations to new members by June 1st.
 Direct questions about the application or about board service to Jasmine Nielsen, Board Development Chair, at [email protected].